nicolaijacobsz1/nicolaijacobsz1/README.md

 #### Some quick information
-- 🕸 I’m interested in Ethical Hacking, Web Development, Raspberry Pi Pojects
+- 🕸 I’m interested in Ethical Hacking, Web Development, Raspberry Pi projects
-- 👨🏻‍💻 I’m currently learning C# .NET and more advance Ruby on Rails with React.js
+- 👨🏻‍💻 I’m currently learning C# .NET and more advanced Ruby on Rails with React.js
-- 👥 I’m looking to collaborate on Web application secuirty or web development projects, lets connect!
+- 👥 I’m looking to collaborate on Web application security or web development projects, lets connect!
 - 📫 How to reach me by sending me a message or reaching me on  <a href="https://www.linkedin.com/in/nicolai-jacobsz-776a6585/">linkedin</a>
-- 📂 Here is my Resume [NicolaiJacobsz.MY.pdf](https://github.com/nicolaijacobsz1/nicolaijacobsz1/files/6721370/NicolaiJacobsz.MY.pdf)

 # Technology & Tools